SLA Goal setting

 1 day (1d) equals 8 hours by default and can be changed in the settings of the selected Work Schedule.

-You can set Custom Field for each goal type and add an Automate action for exceeded issues.
+You can set Custom Field for each goal type and add an Automate action for exceeded work items.

-There are such Automate actions for exceeded issues:
+There are such Automate actions for exceeded work items:

 notification